reown-com/appkit/.changeset/metal-coins-guess.md

 '@reown/appkit-wallet-button': patch
 ---

-Fix logic for authentication header on CloudAuthSIWX"
+Fix logic for authentication header on CloudAuthSIWX